kiwicom/kiwi-cache/README.md

 Redis cache with pythonic dict-like interface just a method away!

-You just need to implement `load_from_source` with desired resource and you are good to go! ✨ Python 2.7 to 3.6 are supporte, also asyncio supported by AioKiwiCache.
+You just need to implement `load_from_source` with desired resource and you are good to go! ✨ Python 2.7 to 3.6 are supported, also asyncio supported by AioKiwiCache.

 ## Installation